Talk Talk: Post break-up

 After Laughing Stock, Talk Talk disbanded in 1991; Hollis said that he wished to focus on his family.
-Paul Webb rejoined Lee Harris, and the two went on to form the band .O.rang, while Tim Friese-Greene started recording under the name Heligoland.
-In 1998, Mark Hollis released his self-titled solo début Mark Hollis, which was much in keeping with the minimalist post-rock sound of Spirit of Eden and Laughing Stock, but he retired from the music industry shortly afterwards.
+Webb rejoined Harris, and the two went on to form the band .O.rang, while Friese-Greene started recording under the name Heligoland.
+In 1998, Hollis released his self-titled solo début Mark Hollis, which was much in keeping with the minimalist post-rock sound of Spirit of Eden and Laughing Stock, but he retired from the music industry shortly afterwards.

-Webb also collaborated under the name of Rustin Man with Portishead lead singer Beth Gibbons and released Out of Season in 2002, Drift Code in 2019 and Clockdust in 2020.
-Harris also featured on the Bark Psychosis 2004 album, ///Codename: Dustsucker.
+Webb collaborated under the name of Rustin Man with Portishead lead singer Beth Gibbons and released Out of Season in 2002, Drift Code in 2019 and Clockdust in 2020.
+Harris featured on the Bark Psychosis 2004 album, ///Codename: Dustsucker.

-Mark Hollis died on 25 February 2019, aged 64.
+Hollis died from cancer on 25 February 2019, aged 64.